 How can I obtain a Tableau Desktop license?

-Once you acquire a Tableau Desktop license from CSSD, we will provide additional information about using Tableau Desktop and publishing to the Tableau Server.
+Once you acquire a Tableau Desktop license from Pitt IT, we will provide additional information about using Tableau Desktop and publishing to the Tableau Server.

 I am a student/instructor/researcher interested in using Tableau.
 How can I obtain a license?

 Pitt IT provides Tableau Desktop licenses for administrative purposes only.
 If you are a student or instructor, you may be eligible for a free Tableau Desktop license from the Tableau Education program.